puniverse/pulsar/docs/index.md

 a message will either be received from `ch1` or `ch3`, or one will be sent to either `ch2` or `ch4`.
 If, for instance, `ch1` will become available for reading (i.e. it has been sent a message) first, than only a `rcv` will be performed on it.
 If `ch2` becomes available for writing before that happens, then only that operation, a `snd`, will be performed.
 If two operations are available at the same time, one will be chosen randomly (unless the `:priority` option is set, as we'll see later).

-Note that if a channel's overflow policy is anything by `:block`, then `snd` operations are always available.
+Note that if a channel's overflow policy is anything but `:block`, then `snd` operations are always available.

 The general form of the `sel` function is